PythonOptimizers/cygenja/doc/source/use.rst

 allowing you to register a new filter under an already existing filter name.
 If you keep ``force`` set to ``False``, a warning is triggered each time you try to register a new filter under an already existing filter name and this **new** filter is disregarded.

-You also can register several filters at once with a dictonary of filters:
+You also can register several filters at once with a dictionary of filters:

 ..  code-block:: python